 LLB DEGREE EXA MINATION Third Class Honours: an aggregate of not less than 576/1200 together with not less than 50% in modules to the value of at least 35 credits.
 An aggregate of not less than 540/1200 marks (i.e. 45%).
-Exemptions: All passed modules carry at date a student originally acl n exemption, which is limited to a period of five years from the hieved the exemption.
-Repeat Year Examinations: repeat candidates choosing are eligible for the award of may do so under one of the following mechanisms, individual whichever mechanism best suits his/her requirements.
+Exemptions: All passed modules carry a date a student originally acl n exemption, which is limited to a period of five years from the Repeat Year Examinations: repeat candidates choosing are eligible for the award o may do so under one of the following mechanisms, individual whichever mechanism best suits his/her requirements.
 Students f Honours in the first Repeat Year only.
-Note: Students wishing ew to improving their result may do so only if they have not been determining aggregation in modules passed at the capped marks obtained used.
-Note: For student ions, if any, and must repeat all failed/absent modules.
-In and the calculation of the award of honours, full marks obtained e Summer Examination Board in the first attempt year plus in modules in Supplemental and Repeat Year Examinations are atts selecting different modules not previously taken, there are no ks awarded for those modules at the Summer Examination Board the calculation of the av modules at the Summer subsequent Supplement e year taking the full 60 credits.
-In determining aggregation and ward of honours, there is no restriction on the marks awarded for Examination Board of the Repeat Year.
+Note: Students wishing tew to improving their result may do so only if they have not been determining aggregation in modules passed at the capped marks obtained used.
+Note: For studen ions, if any, and must repeat all failed/absent modules.
+In on and the calculation of the award of honours, full marks obtained be Summer Examination Board in the first attempt year plus and in modules in Supplemental and Repeat Year Examinations are attentions at the selecting different modules not previously taken, there are no aks awarded for those modules at the Summer Examination Board the calculation of the armodules at the Summer subsequent Supplemen e year taking the full 60 credits.
+In determining aggregation and ward of honours, there is no restriction on the marks awarded for r Examination Board of the Repeat Year.
 Modules taken at the tal Examination are capped at the pass mark.
-Subject to capacity, ney have failed or passed - are allowed to choose this option in an r grade. fails a repeat year as a result the year will be awarded by hoosing option 2 who failed the first attempt year and who also It of failing module(s) already passed a previous year, a pass for the Examination Board, provided the student achieves the Pass e combined results from both years. first attempt year but who ( module(s) already passed in toosing option 2 who had already passed or got honours in their i) fail the examination in a repeat year as a result of failing a previous year or (ii) fail to qualify for a higher class of apt, the original programme level judgement and associated marks mination Board.
+Subject to capacity, hey have failed or passed - are allowed to choose this option in aris grade. fails a repeat year as a resu the year will be awarded by choosing option 2 who failed the first attempt year and who also alt of failing module(s) already passed a previous year, a pass for y the Examination Board, provided the student achieves the Pass e combined results from both years. first attempt year but who (module(s) already passed in noosing option 2 who had already passed or got honours in their (i) fail the examination in a repeat year as a result of failing in a previous year or (ii) fail to qualify for a higher class of apt, the original programme level judgement and associated marks mination Board.
 Exit Award - Higher Diploma in Law ssfully completed Year 1 full-time or Years 1 and 2 part-time and omplete Year 2 full-time or Years 3 and 4 part-time shall be in Law.
-Ranking: A candidate shall be ranked I, firstly, on the basis of his/her overall award (of a particular nd, secondly, within a particular class of Honours or Pass, on the Three Year Rules: Year 2.
-Part-time Year 3 st 3.
-Part-time Year 4 student first registration for Year 4. student will be ineligible to is the LLB Examination within three years of first registration for tudents must pass within three years of first registration for Year its must pass the LLB Degree examination within three years of in Failure to comply with the Three Year Rule means that a proceed further in the programme.
+Ranking: A candidate shall be ranked l, firstly, on the basis of his/her overall award (of a particular and, secondly, within a particular class of Honours or Pass, on the Three Year Rules: Full-time students must pas Year 2.
+Part-time Year 3 s 3.
+Part-time Year 4 studen first registration for Year 4 student will be ineligible to is the LLB Examination within three years of first registration for tudents must pass within three years of first registration for Year its must pass the LLB Degree examination within three years of its Failure to comply with the Three Year Rule means that a proceed further in the programme.
 Exceptions to this rule may if Law only for very serious reasons.